djboni/librertos/README.md

 ## Running Tests

-It is simple to build and run the unit-tests:
+It is simple to build and to run the unit-tests:

 ```sh
 $ make run_tests    # Run tests